BCSD wants feedback on possible bell schedule, transportation changes

-MONCKS CORNER, S.C.
-(WCSC) - The Berkeley County School District is giving parents the chance to have their say starting Tuesday night on changes the district is considering.
+BERKELEY COUNTY, S.C.
+(WCSC) - The Berkeley County School District is giving parents the chance to have their say on changes the district is considering.

-Tuesday night’s meeting, which begins at 6:30 p.m., is being held at Berkeley Middle School.

-School district officials will present findings from a BCSD transportation study and will gather feedback about proposed improvements.

 By the next school year, the district also hopes to implement a new automated routing system and transportation app that will give bus drivers access to travel directions, bus stops, and student information.
 The system will also allow parents to track the buses.